 Amongst the types of e-waste, batteries might be most common.
 Moreover, the might also be the most toxic.
 They contain metals like cadmium, lead, lithium, and mercury among others.
 Although their amount in a single battery isn’t much.
 However, when billion of such batteries find their way into landfills they end causing a huge amount of atmospheric pollution.
 It’s because they also release greenhouse gases.
 Furthermore, if they accidentally find their way into the drinking water, they make it poisonous.
 However, at least when it comes to products like flashlights, an eco-friendly solution is possible.
 You can always opt for a water-powered flashlight.
 In fact, you can even make one.

 Why water-powered flashlight?

-Conserve energy, disregard the use of batteries and battery operated machinery and opt towards change.
+Conserve energy, disregard the use of batteries and battery-operated machinery and opt towards change.
 Now you can start at this path by choosing the flashlight that will work on water.
-There are many harmful chemicals inside these environment-unfriendly batteries, which when disposed in open can leech out and pollute the soil or water that they come in contact with.
+There are many harmful chemicals inside these environment-unfriendly batteries, which when disposed of in open can leech out and pollute the soil or water that they come in contact with.

 Pack your flashlight stash for those camping trips or for emergency situations when the power runs out, you can never be too prepared.
 This easy to make flashlight offers satisfactory performance with an alternate resource to derive its energy, with a galvanic cell which passes a galvanic current to make it work, it can work continuously for 30 minutes on tap water and for 2 hours with salt water.